AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 <img src="/../img/rotated.png" class="center" width="600">

-As expected, the entities are now facing away from the camera.
-Logically, the Bat and the Dragon should now face the camera correctly.
-However, only the Bat does while the Dragon still faces away.
-Do I have an explanation for this?
-No, I don't.
+As I expected, the entities were now facing away from the camera.
+Logically, the Bat and the Dragon should have faced the camera now.
+However, only the Bat did.
+Did I have an explanation for this?
+No, I did not.
 I just accepted the fact and applied the negative Z scaling to see what happens next.

 ```java
 poseStack.scale(scale, scale, scale); // [!code --]